ajrod124/Ballistic/README.md

 1. Comment out line 57 in MenuState.java
 2. Uncomment line 58 in MenuState.java
 3. Set the argument of gsm.set() to the state currently being tested

+To enable frame advance mode...

+1. Uncomment the IF statement in line 27 of GSM.java